Episode 1

 You’ve been listening to the Washington Community Podcasting group and Brenda Naisby Tony Erskine (the Artist for Washington Development, Corporation), Ian Murray, Roseanna Erskine, Sarah Murray, Doug Walker, Bob Hope, Kim Hunter, Gloria Finnigan, Thomas Finnigan, Olive Metcalfe and Ellaine Davidson.

 The Crocodile and the Underpass ballad podcast is produced by Grace Stubbings and the Washington community podcasting group, with songs composed and performed by David Brewis and Paige Temperley.
 The project was developed by Washington Heritage Partnership, Sunderland City Council’s Washington Area Committee, Sunderland Culture at The Arts Centre Washington, Baseline Shift and We Make Culture, with support from the University of Sunderland. and The National Heritage Lottery Fund.
-This project has been made possible by the support of The National Lottery Heritage Fund with many thanks to National Lottery players
+This project has been made possible by the support of The National Lottery Heritage Fund with many thanks to National Lottery players.

 Show artwork for The Ballad of the Crocodile and the Underpass